 Turning to Locke, one striking feature in his discussion of primary and secondary qualities is just how important he thought it was to keep qualities—the external causes of ideas—and ideas distinct.
 Even prior to introducing a distinction between types of qualities in Book II, Chapter viii of the Essay, Locke emphasizes the importance of differentiating between ideas and qualities: “These the Understanding…considers all as distinct positive Ideas, without taking notice of the Causes that produce them… These are two very different things, and carefully to be distinguished…” (E 2.8.2:132-133).
-At the start of section 7 in this chapter Locke again emphasizes that intelligible discourse requires a distinction between, on the one hand, ideas as they are in our minds and, on the other, their external causes.
+At the start of section 7 in this chapter, Locke again emphasizes that intelligible discourse requires a distinction between, on the one hand, ideas as they are in our minds and, on the other, their external causes.
 And in section 8 Locke, while acknowledging how easy it is to conflate or confuse the two, makes his clearest distinction between ideas and qualities.
 This point is important because what Locke hopes to differentiate between are two different types of qualities, rather than two different types of ideas.

 Seen in this light, Locke’s conception of qualities as causes of our ideas is central to the dispute between Locke and Berkeley.
 More specifically, we might ask why Berkeley would feel entitled to entirely ignore this key piece of Lockean conceptual apparatus.
 Here again, we can understand Berkeley as arguing that we lack the requisite ideas to make sense of Locke’s view.
 Lockean qualities are the causes of our sensory ideas.
 This means that our interaction with the quality results in a perception of the sensory idea the quality produces rather than an idea of the quality itself.
 One upshot of this is that the power to produce an idea is not the sort of thing that can itself be perceived.
 This is the point Berkeley seizes on to argue that we can therefore have no ideas of Lockean qualities.
 A passage from Berkeley’s famous Master Argument helps to convey the thought: “When we do our utmost to conceive the existence of external bodies, we are all the while only contemplating our own ideas” (PHK 23:50).
 One way to understand this is as claiming that our ideas are the only resources we have for conceptualizing the causes of our ideas.
 And this generates the problem.
 The important point about Lockean qualities is that they are not themselves ideas.
 But if we can only conceptualize qualities in terms of ideas then this means we cannot adequately conceptualize them.
 We have no proper idea of Lockean qualities.
 Insofar as we can think of qualities, we are really thinking of ideas, and thus Berkeley is happy to characterize qualities as ideas.

 Returning to the thought that key disagreements between Locke and Berkeley are driven by their differing conceptions of ideas, we can notice that there are some presuppositions built into Berkeley’s reasoning as described above.
 The force of Berkeley’s argument derives in large part from the belief that ideas are fundamentally perceptual.
-If the realm of ideas is exhausted by sense-data then it is not surprising that we will struggle to understand a difference between different types of causes of our ideas.
+If the realm of ideas is exhausted by sense-data, then it is not surprising that we will struggle to understand a difference between different types of causes of our ideas.
 But, if Locke is allowed a more expansive understanding of the nature of ideas, then it will be possible for us to consider ideas that have as their content the cause of our perceptual ideas and to consider whether all of the causes are of the same order.